netcinematics/aPRYZMaGAMEa/README.md

 X - clean up libz files...
 X - get files from dashboard_server put into libz/

-O - dynamic load by token click
+X - dynamic load by token click
+O - scriptz create INDEX.
 O - scripts create cards.
 O - INDEX TOKENZ have 1 txt, and btn adds TXTs from TXT JSON file with ARRAY, by index.
 O - the first unlock TXT loads the ARRAY, then subsequent unlockbtn reveals each section.